What is Data Loss Prevention (DLP)?

 When should you adopt a DLP solution?

-We’ve gathered some of the most relevant use cases when organizations should consider implementing a Data Loss Prevention software.
+We’ve gathered some of the most relevant use cases when organizations should consider implementing Data Loss Prevention software.

 Mitigate insider threats